Skip to main content

 Çok soğuk CHOK so-OOK Very cold

-Sıcak çay si-jak CHAI Hot tea
+Sıcak çay lütfen si-jak CHAI lut-fen Hot tea please

-Salep sa-LEP Hot orchid root drink — December staple
+Salep sa-LEP Hot orchid-root drink (December staple)

 Şerefe she-re-FE Cheers (rakı)